 Keep your journal entries at a page you get at an etherpad site.
 Email the URL for your site to the instructor at schafferkarl@deanza.edu.
-There are many free etherpad sites; I suggest you use a "public pad" at https://etherpad.mozilla.org/.
+There are many free etherpad sites; I suggest you use a "public pad" at https://etherpad.mozilla.org/, at which you will click on "Create new public pad;" this is not really public, since the URL is a code that you must record.
+You must email me the URL for your etherpad journal.
 Use this format:

-Stanley Student (keep your name at the top of the page!)
+Stanley Student (keep your name at the top of the site!
+Place the most recent entry at the top in reverse chronological order.)

 Th.
 Jan.
-12 (most recent entry) Blah, blah (at least 2 long or 3 medium size paragraphs).
+12 (most recent entry) Blah, blah, blah (at least 2 long or 3 medium size paragraphs).